Move from Personalization to Customer Journey Orchestration

 It’s just a fact that sales, marketing, customer care, operations, billing and other functions all engage directly with the customer.
 So in a typical enterprise, customer-facing teams individually develop a variety of systems over time to interact with and gather data on customers.
 So, how can you orchestrate the optimal experience when each touchpoint they manage already has embedded personalization logic?

-There are two predominant approaches to journey orchestration: centralized and federated.
-The centralized approach embodied by most traditional personalization and orchestration solutions puts all the responsibility in one place.
 It focuses on creating and maintaining a complex set of workflow rules governing every interaction across all touchpoints across the organization.
 This approach may appear prudent from a governance standpoint.
-But, in practice it simply creates a bottleneck by taking control out of the hands of those employees tasked with managing the experience.

 On the other hand, a federated approach distributes personalization logic out to the touchpoints.
 Rather than centrally defining and controlling every interaction with millions of customers across a sprawling enterprise, a federated approach coordinates and optimizes the experience across every touchpoint.
-Instead of creating a complex bottleneck, a federated approach enables customer facing teams to move forward in a coordinated fashion and at their own pace.
+Instead of creating a complex bottleneck, a federated approach enables customer-facing teams to move forward in a coordinated fashion and at their own pace.

-1. Embed Journey Orchestration within a Robust Customer Journey Management Program
+2. Embed Journey Orchestration within a Robust Customer Journey Management Program

 Getting personalization right pays dividends.
 Enterprises need an approach that enables them to interact with customers based on their unique journey context, not just their most recent interaction in a siloed touchpoint.
 Journey orchestration is most successful when embedded within a comprehensive customer journey management approach, which enables teams across your organization to improve CX and business outcomes simultaneously.